WaterFutures/EPyT-Flow/paper/paper.md

 Our Python toolbox `EPyT-Flow` provides a high-level interface for the easy generation of WDN scenario data, but also provides access to low-level functions for maximum flexibility as needed by domain experts -- by this we aim to satisfy different needs and make it a toolbox for "everybody".
+A special focus of EPyT-Flow is on data generation to enable and support research on the application of ML and AI in WDNs.
 In addition, its design and object-orientated implementation makes it easy to customize existing functionalities and implement new ones.
 `EPyT-Flow` builds upon `EPyT` which itself provides a Python interface to `EPANET`